 This is the story of how my three projects came into being and their journey to the outer space in spring of 2020.
-On this occasion, my purpose is to invite you to the behind-the-scenes of the Sojourner project.
-I therefore made my research materials and parts of my diary available, hoping that it would add clarity to my ideas and the process in which I engage to create a work.
+On this occasion, my purpose is to invite you to behind-the-scenes of the Sojourner project.
+I therefore made my research materials and parts of my diary available, hoping that that would add clarity to my ideas and the process in which I engage to create a work.
 I hope soon all the countries will recover from the COVID-19 global pandemic and we can gather again in person to explore the exhibitions.

 How far are we from the Moon?
-Instead of hearing it is 238,900 miles on average, one might soon hear the voice saying, “we will be landing on the moon shortly.”
+Instead of hearing it is 238,900 miles on average, one might soon hear a voice saying, “we will be landing on the moon shortly.”
 With where we are today with technology and vision, I think it is a matter of time until that becomes a reality.
 Soon, the mankind is going back to the Moon.
 This time both men and women will walk on its surface.
 Then we are headed to the red planet Mars.
 For the generations born after the Apollo program ended, I think we live in an exciting and important time of space exploration.
-And I firmly believe that it demands our responsibility of both intellectually and humanly examining why, what for and for whom we explore the space.
+And I firmly believe that it demands our responsibility to both intellectually and humanly examine why, what for and for whom we explore the space.
 I’m curious, are we going to space for humanity or for politics?
 We may not have an answer to this, but we should be thinking.
 I’m curious, do we need a passport to land on the other planet?
 What law or whose law would bound our everyday lives in space?
 Would a space company refuse to fly certain nationalities?
 Would there be a collection point for our fingerprints?
 A time-zone?
 A common language?
-A currency?
+A common currency?
 Do we see rich and poor?
 Do we see a certain race or an ethnic group dominating more than the other?
 I’m curious, do men and women fall in love in space like we do on the planet Earth?
 Do we love each other?
 Do we continue to be indifferent and fight each other?
 Do we smile or cry?
-Becoming a multi-planetary species probably will not change the way we humans essentially are, at least I cannot imagine that to happen in the foreseeable future.
+Becoming a multi-planetary species probably will not change the way we humans are essentially, at least I cannot imagine that to happen in the foreseeable future.
 We are not a perfect being even if there were such a thing.
 This is why I think it is important to participate in the space exploration and the thinking of it.
 Because if we do not think, someone will decide the future for us.
 And as for me, it is also important for the reason that I can look forward to wake up every morning with immensity to dream in.

 Commercial Resupply Services to the International Space Station